 The Springwater Corridor is a multiuse trail that runs from SE Ivan St. in Portland all the way to Boring, OR.
 The trail is currently 14.2 miles one way.
 The Springwater Corridor connects many parks including Tideman Johnson Nature Park, Beggars-tick Wildlife Refuge, the I-205 Bike Path, Leach Botanical Garden, Powell Butte Nature Park, and Gresham's Main City Park.
 These parks are the best places to access the trail, especially if you need a place to park your car.
 The entire trail is at least 10 feet wide and paved, making it ideal for walkers, joggers, bicycles, strollers, and wheelchairs.
 East of I-205 and at the end of the trail in Boring there are separate soft surface paths for equestrian use.

 This public square is affectionately referred to as Portland's "living room," thanks to its popularity as a gathering place and as a site for public festivals and events big and small.
 In past years, the site was occupied by a school, a hotel, and a parking garage.
 Not until 1974 did the city obtain the land and create the beautiful space that exists today.
 Open since 1984, the square hosts activities year-round, including special outdoor concerts and city celebrations.
 Much of the funding was through private donations; as a result, you'll see bricks imprinted with the names of donors throughout the space.

 Jamison Square is an outdoor park in the Pearl District hidden among high rise condominiums.
 During the warm months kids can play in the tiered fountain that runs continuously.
 As the fountain runs it forms a shallow pool and then drains itself, recycles the water, and then starts forming the pool all over again.
-This makes the fountain safe for even young children to play in and clean.
+This makes the fountain safe for even young children to play in and keeps it clean.
 In the evenings they drain the fountain and have free concerts.
 Jamison Square has small tables and chairs available.
 It's a great place to have lunch or just relax and read a book